-7.2.5 Workforce and Employment Plan
+7.2.6 Workforce and Employment Plan

-The EIS shall include a Workforce and Employment Plan for the construction, operation and maintenance, decommissioning and rehabilitation phases of the Project, which shall be developed in consultation with the Department of Immigration, Population Growth and Skills, and with the Office of Women and Gender Equality.
-The employment plan shall include, but shall not be limited to the following information for each phase of the Project:
+The EIS shall include a Workforce and Employment Plan for the construction, operation and maintenance, decommissioning and rehabilitation phases of the Project, which shall be developed in consultation with the Department of Immigration, Population Growth and Skills.
+The employment plan shall include, but shall not be limited to, the following information for each phase of the Project:

 - a) National Occupation Classification codes (NOC 2021 or most recent available) at the 5-digit level associated with each position (including the number of positions associated with each NOC code); - b) The approximate timelines for each of the positions.
-This would include the number of positions for each 5-digit NOC 2021 code (or most recent available) throughout the Project at specified time intervals (monthly or at least quarterly) which would show levels of employment throughout the Project timeline; - c) An indication of whether the positions are full-time equivalent or if they are the actual number of positions; if they are indeed the actual number of positions, how many are full time vs. part-time; - d) An estimate of the number of apprentices (by level and trade/5-digit NOC 2021 code, or most recent available) and journeypersons required; - e) Qualifications, certifications and other requirements, including the need for, location and availability of related training opportunities (e.g., post-journeyperson training) associated with key positions; - f) The anticipated source of the workforce, including an estimate of local employment g) A commitment to provide quarterly summary reports.
-These reports would include information on the number employed by 5-digit NOC 2021 (or most recent available), the number of full-time/part-time employees, the number of apprentices (by level) and journeypersons for each applicable 5-digit NOC code, gender and source of the workforce.
+This would include the number of positions for each 5-digit NOC 2021 code (or most recent available) throughout the Project at specified time intervals (monthly or at least quarterly) which would show levels of employment throughout the Project timeline; - c) An indication of whether the positions are full-time equivalent or if they are the actual number of positions; if they are indeed the actual number of positions, how many are full time vs. part-time; - d) An estimate of the number of apprentices (by level and trade/5-digit NOC 2021 code, or most recent available) and journeypersons required; - e) Qualifications, certifications and other requirements, including the need for, location and availability of related training opportunities (e.g., post-journeyperson training) associated with key positions; - f) The anticipated source of the workforce, including an estimate of local employment (local area, provincial), an estimate of immigrant employment, and any strategies for recruitment (it is encouraged to make use of the Provincial Nominee Program and the Atlantic Immigration Program, where possible).
+This shall also include clarification on which positions would be direct hires, and which would be from companies contracted to carry out Project work; - g) A commitment to provide quarterly summary reports.
+These reports would include information on the number employed by 5-digit NOC 2021 (or most recent available), the number of full-time/part-time employees, the number of apprentices (by level) and journeypersons for each applicable 5-digit NOC code, gender and source of the workforce; and